Coconut Oil

 What is the recommended dosage of Coconut Oil?

-The clinically studied dose for Coconut Oil is 15–30 mL/day (1–2 tablespoons); MCT oil fractionated from coconut: 15–30 mL/day; ketogenic support: up to 60 mL/day total MCT.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 15–30 mL/day (1–2 tablespoons); MCT oil fractionated from coconut: 15–30 mL/day; ketogenic support: up to 60 mL/day total MCT Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Gastrointestinal Issues: High doses (above 1-2 tablespoons daily) may cause nausea, diarrhea, stomach cramps, or bloating due to the rapid digestion of medium-chain triglycerides (MCTs).
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Coconut Oil is well tolerated at studied doses.
+Reported effects can include: Gastrointestinal Issues: High doses (above 1-2 tablespoons daily) may cause nausea, diarrhea, stomach cramps, or bloating due to the rapid digestion of medium-chain triglycerides (MCTs).
+It may also interact with some medications.
+Coconut Oil is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants (warfarin) — medium-chain fatty acids in coconut oil may mildly affect lipid-based drug absorption and metabolism; monitor INR in anticoagulated patients Statins and cholesterol-lowering medications — high intake of saturated fat (coconut oil contains ~90% SFAs) may partially offset lipid-lowering drug effects at high doses Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Anticoagulants (warfarin) — medium-chain fatty acids in coconut oil may mildly affect lipid-based drug absorption and metabolism; monitor INR in anticoagulated patients Statins and cholesterol-lowering medications — high intake of saturated fat (coconut oil contains ~90% SFAs) ma… If you take prescription medication, check with a pharmacist or doctor before using it.